domvwt/msc-thesis/README.md

 ## Data Sources

 Data used in this project can be found at these pages.
-Please email <dominic.thorn@gmail.com> if you require a copy of the original snapshots used in the study.
+Please email the study authors if you require a copy of the original snapshots used.

 |Data                           |Provider                         |Date Retrieved|
 |:------------------------------|:--------------------------------|:-------------|